strevayg/Mushroom-Meadows-C-Game-/README.md

 # Mushroom-Meadows-C-Sharp-Game-
-For convience, all source code, sprites, packages, et cetera can be found via another member's commit for the project: https://github.com/AnnabellemRuckle/MushroonMeadows.git
+For convience, the entire project can be found via another member's commit for the project: https://github.com/AnnabellemRuckle/MushroonMeadows.git

+My source code and sprites can be found within my repository.

 Developed a half-semester long game containing a 2-D platformer and a variation on “whack-a-mole”.
 Start: September 2023